somayarayan/udacity-fsdn-capstone-somaya/README.md

 <a name="background"></a>
 ## Project Motivation and Background

-Learning by doing can be hard, but it’s ultimately very beneficial and it's really excited to finally reach this stage and work on the final project of the `Udacity Full Stack Nanodegree` program to apply and link all the topics and modules that are part of the progrem together in one single project.
+Learning by doing can be hard, but it’s ultimately very beneficial and it's really exciting to finally reach this stage and work on the final project of the `Udacity Full Stack Nanodegree` program to apply and link all the topics and modules that are part of the progrem together in one single project.

+The project idea is basically a Casting Agency that models a company which is responsible for creating movies and managing and assigning actors to those movies.

 This project covers the following technical topics in 1 application: